Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The restaurants are all on the north side of the bridge (unfortunately, not the side the divers jump from), with a larger collection on the west of the river.
 Lagero restaurant is the one that is recommended in most articles about Mostar, so we purposely tried a different one, Bella Vista, which is right beside it.

-The food was decent although nothing special, but we felt the patio there had an even better view than the one at Lagero.
+The food was decent although nothing so special, but we felt the patio there had an even better view than the one at Lagero.

 Across the river on the eastern side, the highly visible terrace at Teresa bar and restaurant definitely has the most elevated view; you can find the entrance on Maršala Tita road, right in front of the apartment where we stayed actually.